-Routine sampling is focused on nuclear sites licensed under the Nuclear Installations Act, 1965 (United Kingdom -Parliament, 1965) since these generally discharge more radioactivity (than from non-nuclear sites) and have a greater impact on the environment.
-The programmes also serve to provide information to assist the environment agencies to fulfil statutory duties, which are further described in Section 1.1 of the main report.
+Routine sampling is focused on nuclear sites licensed under the Nuclear Installations Act, 1965 (United Kingdom - Parliament, 1965) since these generally discharge more radioactivity (than from non-nuclear sites) and have a greater impact on the environment.
+The programmes also serve to provide information to assist the environment agencies to fulfil statutory duties under the Radioactive Substances Act, 1993 (RSA 93) (United Kingdom - Parliament, 1993) and/or the Environmental Permitting (England and Wales) Regulations, 2010 (United Kingdom - Parliament, 2010a).
 Additional sampling is conducted in areas remote from nuclear sites to establish the general safety of the food chain, drinking water and the environment.
 Results from this sampling generate data that are used as background levels to compare with results from around nuclear sites and to show the variation in levels across the UK.
-Levels in the environment can also be affected by disposals of radioactive waste from nuclear sites abroad and show the legacy of atmospheric fallout from both past nuclear weapons testing and the nuclear reactor accidents (such as at Chernobyl in Ukraine in 1986).
+Levels in the environment can also be affected by disposals of radioactive waste from nuclear sites abroad and show the legacy of atmospheric fallout from both past nuclear weapons testing and the nuclear reactor accident in 1986 at Chernobyl in Ukraine.